diegao15/GrammarBOT/StepByStep.md

 <h3>Conclusion</h3>

-<p>After send that call to the WEb servie you will get a lot of info on the response, but, the Typos suggestions will come on "Matchs" arrays
+<p>After call the Web servie you will get a lot of info on the response, but, the Typos suggestions will come on "Matchs" arrays
 as you guys can see on the example.</p>